Hi! I'm Alexandra 'Alex' Donnachie (she/her) and I'm a South London born and bred 6ft tall half-Scottish caffeine

-I have over ten years of experience as a tutor, working with young people (5-18 years old) wishing to take their LAMDA exams from the introductory grades right through to Grade 8.
-I specialise in the Reading for Performance, Acting, Verse and Prose and Speaking in Public syllabi and also offer one-off or regular one on one monologue preparation sessions or public speaking tutorials.
-I've taught drama and dance to youth theatres in various primary schools across the UK and for companies including SPATS Theatre School, the Pauline Quirke Academy and the Royal & Derngate.
+I have over ten years of experience working as a LAMDA tutor, working with young people hoping to grade at introductory level, right through to Grade 8 (Gold).
+I specialise in the Reading for Performance, Acting, Verse and Prose and Speaking in Public syllabi and also offer one-off or regular one-to-one monologue preparation sessions and public speaking tutorials.

 THE WORK I MAKE, WRITE AND SORT OF PUT TOGETHER